Don't F*ck Up Your Skin

-WHOOP provides users with actionable data for making the most out of their workouts, improve the quality of their sleep, and challenge themselves to continuously improve.
+WHOOP provides users with actionable data for making the most out of their workouts, improving the quality of their sleep, and challenging themselves to improve continuously.

-It's an intuitive tool backed by a well-designed app and a rapidly growing community; speaking personally, leveraging my WHOOP's insights has helped me take my workouts to the next level.
-Having access to the data WHOOP provides is totally worth the small monthly subscription fee.
+It’s an intuitive tool backed by a well-designed app and a rapidly growing community; speaking personally, leveraging my WHOOP’s insights has helped me take my workouts to the next level.
+Access to the data WHOOP provides is worth the small monthly subscription fee.

-A few months back, a reporter with the New York Times contacted me to discuss the ways in which communities of men could use fitness as a way to facilitate mental health conversations.
+A few months back, a reporter with the New York Times contacted me to discuss how communities of men could use fitness to facilitate mental health conversations.
 The interview centered around an app called WHOOP.
-At the time, I hadn't heard about WHOOP and I wasn't familiar with what it did, so I could only comment on the mental health aspects.
+At the time, I hadn’t heard about WHOOP and wasn’t familiar with what it did, so I could only comment on the mental health aspects.

 Since that interview:

 Overall, I have been quite happy with my WHOOP.
-In this article, I want to break down what I like about it, what I think could be better, and why I recommend it, especially for intermediate and advanced fitness enthusiasts.
+In this article, I want to summarize what I like about it, what I think could be better, and why I recommend it, especially for intermediate and advanced fitness enthusiasts.

 My background is in the SaaS (software as a service) industry.
-In the SaaS field, every decision you make has to be rooted in data and predicted outcomes.
+Every decision you make in the SaaS field must be rooted in data and predicted outcomes.
 While this may not sound particularly relevant to a gym routine, stick with me.

 Data is powerful.
 With data, you can make more informed decisions about what will produce ideal outcomes.